NetAngels/openssh-wrapper/README.rst

     support

-And finally there is a sample which shows how to copy a file from local to remote machine.
+There is a sample which shows how to copy a file from local to remote machine.
 You can also define owner and mode of the target ::

     >>> fd = open('test.txt', 'w')